DeployGate/gradle-deploygate-plugin/README.md

   // You can also specify additional options for each flavor. apks {

-    // this correnspond to `debug` flavor and used for `uploadDeployGateDebug` task debug {
+    // this correspond to `debug` flavor and used for `uploadDeployGateDebug` task debug {
-      // protip: get git hash for current commit for easier troubleshooting def hash = "git rev-parse --short HEAD".execute().text.trim()
+      // ProTip: get git hash for current commit for easier troubleshooting def hash = "git rev-parse --short HEAD".execute().text.trim()
       // set as build message
       message = "debug build ${hash}"